 SBBCollege places maximum student to teacher ratios on classes to ensure an academically conducive learning environment for students and instructors.
 The maximum number of students in a lecture setting is 30 and 25 in a laboratory setting.
-However, as permitted by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT), the Vocational Nursing program may have up to 36 students for the lecture portion of the class.
+However, as permitted by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT), the Vocational Nursing program may have up to 36 students at the Bakersfield campus, 35 students at the Santa Maria campus, and 20 students at the Rancho Mirage campus for the lecture portion of the class.
 The same number of students may be permitted in the laboratory portion of the class, but with additional faculty as required by BVNPT.